amolipatel05/amolipatel05/README.md

 ## Hello👋I am Amoli Patel!

-#I am an Honors student at Northeastern University pursuing a Bachelor of Science in Computer Science and Business Administration, with a concentration in Marketing Analytics.
+I am an Honors student at Northeastern University pursuing a Bachelor of Science in Computer Science and Business Administration, with a concentration in Marketing Analytics.

+📫 How to reach me: amolipatel0506@gmail.com
 <!--

 Here are some ideas to get you started: